pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 #### Empty or adjust resources

-If a resource cannot be deleted because it contains data, or there are network interfaces or other dependencies not automatically removed by Pulumi.
-Common examples include deleting VPCs with EINs attached elsewhere and deleting a security group when it is in use.
-You will need to evaluate the dependencies given your failure and take the necessary actions to resolve this on each provider resource.
+Occasionally a resource cannot be deleted because it contains data or uses network interfaces or other dependencies managed outside the stack.
+Common examples include deleting VPCs with EINs attached elsewhere or deleting a security group when it is in use.
+You will need to evaluate the dependencies given the failure and take the necessary actions to resolve this on each provider resource.

 #### Delete resources manually